 In 2021, the annual minimum deductible for a qualified HDHP plan is $1,400 for individuals and $2,800 for families.
 The maximum out-of-pocket amount is $7,000 for individuals and $14,000 for families.1

 Health insurance can help protect you from high medical costs when unexpected emergencies occur.
 Through planning and budgeting, many families may find it easier to cover some of their out-of-pocket medical expenses with HSA funds.

 If you’re interested in an insurance plan with an HSA, contact HealthMarkets today.
 We can help you find the right plan for your needs with our FitScore® technology.
 Get started comparing plans today.

-HSAs work similarly to savings accounts at a bank.
+Yes, an HSA is a medical savings account, not an insurance plan.
 You can have money put away in your HSA by setting aside that money yourself or by having it automatically withdrawn from your salary by your employer.

 This money is tax-deductible.
 As long as you use it for eligible health-related fees, you won’t have to pay taxes when you use it.

 You can use your HSA to pay for a variety of medical services, according to the IRS’s Publication 502.
 It is important to maintain records to demonstrate that your HSA distributions were used for qualified medical expenses, that those expenses haven’t been paid before, and that they haven’t been taken as an itemized deduction.

 The services covered by an HSA can include:

 - Alcoholism treatment